cockroachdb/docs/src/current/v23.1/advanced-changefeed-configuration.md

 **Default:** `200ms`

 The `kv.closed_timestamp.side_transport_interval` cluster setting controls how often the closed timestamp is updated.
-Although the closed timestamp is updated every `200ms`, CockroachDB will emit an event across the rangefeed containing the closed timestamp value as per the cluster's [`kv.rangefeed.closed_timestamp_refresh_interval`](#kv-rangefeed-closed_timestamp_refresh_interval) setting, which by default is `0s`.
+Although the closed timestamp is updated every `200ms` by default, CockroachDB will emit an event across the rangefeed containing the closed timestamp value as per the cluster's [`kv.rangefeed.closed_timestamp_refresh_interval`](#kv-rangefeed-closed_timestamp_refresh_interval) setting, which by default is `0s`.

 `kv.closed_timestamp.side_transport_interval` is helpful when ranges are inactive.
 The closed timestamp subsystem usually propagates [closed timestamps via Raft commands]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps).
 However, an idle range that does not see any writes does not receive any Raft commands, so it would stall.
 This setting is an efficient mechanism to broadcast closed timestamp updates for all idle ranges between nodes.